johannes-holz/TransmogAddon/libs/RisingAPI/docs/Transmog.md

 # Utility Functions

 ## `GetVisualFromItemLink()`
-Get visual item id from an item link.
+Get visual item id and visual enchant id from an item link.
+Due to limitations of the WoW client, the visual enchant id cannot always be determined.
+In this case, `nil` is returned for the enchantment.
 #### Parameters
 * `link: string` - item link, valid formats: `|c<color>|Hitem:<data>|h[<item name>]|h|r` or `item:<data>`
 #### Result
-`uint?`
+`ItemId, SpellId?`

 ## `EncodeOutfitLink()`
 Encode the given outfit as a chat link.